fullmooner-stack/noornote/README.md

 **NoorNote** (Arabic: نور, meaning "light") is a fast, privacy-focused desktop client for [Nostr](https://nostr.com) - the decentralized social protocol.

+**Available for macOS and Linux.** Windows is not officially supported.

 ## Features

 ### Core